ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 `agg_auth_key` shared by the aggregators and configured for the given task.

 Upon receiving an `Aggregate` message, an aggregator MUST verify the tag before interpreting the message's contents.
-If verificaiton fails, it MUST abort and alert its peer with error "XXX".
+If verification fails, it MUST abort and alert its peer with error "XXX".

 #### Aggregate Initialization Request {#aggregate-init-request}